-The Board recognizes that COVID-19 will continue to impact the attendance of students-following the reopening of school campuses.
-The Superintendent Chief Learning Officer or designee shall notify students and parents/guardians of expectations regarding school attendance.
-Such notification shall direct any student who contracts the virus or lives with-someone who has been diagnosed with COVID-19 is subject to a quarantine order to stay home in accordance with state and local health orders.
+The Board recognizes that COVID-19 will continue to impact the attendance of students following the reopening of school campuses.
+The Superintendent or designee shall notify students and parents/guardians of expectations regarding school attendance.
+Such notification shall direct any student who contracts the virus or lives with someone who has been diagnosed with COVID-19 to stay home in accordance with state and local health directives so as to curtail the spread of the disease.